• Skip to primary navigation

 baked ham glaze

-• Step 4: Add your madeira wine, white wine and sugar to a small sauce pan over medium heat until the sugar dissolves and the mixture just begins to bubble.
+• Step 4: Next, add your Madeira wine, white wine, and sugar to a small saucepan over medium heat until the sugar dissolves and the mixture just begins to bubble.
+Remove the glaze from the stove and let it cool.

-Once you have made your spice rub and your glaze for the ham, it is time to start assembling the ham for baking.
+Once you have made your ham seasoning and your glaze for the ham, it is time to start assembling the ham for baking.
 This part is really easy.

 scoring ham